-- At the core of the issue is whether genetic counselors should engage in the unrestricted, independent ordering of genetic tests as well as other diagnostic studies, which the ACMG views as the practice of medicine. - O HR 3235, by providing for reimbursement, is inextricably linked to state legislation that expands scope of practice, and the detailed language of state and federal rules must be considered collectively.
+- At the core of the issue is whether genetic counselors should be authorized to engage in the unrestricted, independent ordering of all genetic tests, as well as other diagnostic studies, which constitute the practice of medicine. - o The Access to Genetic Counselor Services Act, by providing for reimbursement, is inextricably linked to state legislation that expands scope of practice, and the detailed language of state and federal rules must be considered collectively.
 State licensure legislation currently in place or being pursued in numerous states expands genetic counselors' scope of practice to include independent ordering of genetic tests and other diagnostic studies (not just genetic) as well as interpretation and return of results to patients without any interaction with physicians.
-The ACMG believes that this is not the best model for patient care and that it is the practice of medicine. - We recognize that some genetic tests, such as carrier screening tests to guide reproductive decision-making, generally do not need physician involvement.
-However, tests that confer a diagnosis or guide treatment decisions require physician involvement.
+The ACMG believes that this is not the best model for patient care and that it is the practice of medicine. - We recognize that some genetic tests, such as those that are used to estimate the risk of developing disease or to guide family planning decisions, generally do not need physician involvement.
+However, tests that confer a diagnosis or guide treatment decisions do require collaboration with a physician.
 Some tests may require a medical evaluation or other types of laboratory testing to identify genetic testing needs.
 In certain cases, genetic testing should only be ordered after a patient has received a diagnosis from a physician.
 Others may require physician involvement to complete a diagnostic interpretation of results.
-While we believe that the majority of genetic counselors will continue to responsibly order only certain types of tests when appropriate criteria are met, precautions need to be added to legislation to ensure that optimal patient care is always provided in a healthcare team environment. - For these reasons, ACMG is proposing a requirement for collaborative agreements (NOT supervision) between counselors and physicians.
+While we believe that the majority of genetic counselors will continue to responsibly order only certain types of tests when appropriate criteria are met, precautions need to be added to legislation to ensure that optimal patient care continues to be provided in a healthcare team environment. - For these reasons, ACMG is proposing a requirement for collaborative agreements (NOT supervision) between counselors and physicians.
 Each collaborative agreement could be tailored to allow genetic counselors and physicians to establish procedures and protocols that best fit their own institutions.
+Such practice agreements are common and are often enacted as institutional-level agreements.

-- ACMG supports reimbursement of genetic counselors for genetic counseling services, and our proposed amendments to HR 3235 would not impede such reimbursement. - o ACMG is unable to fully support HR 3235 in its current form because it would provide reimbursement for services that go beyond genetic counseling and constitute the independent practice of medicine.
-ACMG is not the only professional organization concerned about the current language.
+- ACMG supports reimbursement of genetic counselors for genetic counseling services, and our proposed amendments to the Access to Genetic Counselor Services Act would not impede such reimbursement. - o ACMG is unable to fully support the current bill text because it would provide reimbursement for services that go beyond genetic counseling and constitute the independent practice of medicine.
+ACMG is not the only professional organization concerned about the language.
 ACMG recognizes that reimbursement of genetic counselors for their services is very important.
-Therefore, rather than directly oppose HR 3235, we are working with Congress and other organizations to develop language that can be broadly supported and will not impede genetic counselors' ability to be directly reimbursed by Medicare. - ACMG has offered a minor amendment to HR 3235 (shown underlined in bold just below), which would recognize the teamwork necessary to provide the best care to patients:
+Therefore, we are recommending amendments so that the bill can be broadly supported by all.
+We are continuing to work with Congress and other organizations to develop language that can be broadly supported and will not impede genetic counselors' ability to be directly reimbursed by Medicare.
+Broad support is critical for passage of the bill, and it is important to ensure a clear path forward so the bill can be passed as soon as possible. - The minor amendment previously offered by ACMG (shown underlined in bold just below) would recognize the teamwork necessary to provide the best care to patients.
+It is intended as a compromise to address physicians' concerns while also allowing for the direct reimbursement of genetic counseling services, including ordering of tests.